pierbo/class-editor/docs/code-generation/uml-to-code.md

 ## Classes

-For each `FAMIXClass` in the model a class in the system will be created.
+For each `FAMIXClass` in the model, a class in the target system will be created.
 The classes are topologically sorted, thus parent classes are created before child ones.

 The model is always tied to one specified package, where all the classes will be created.